USS Seawolf (SSN-575): Comparison to Nautilus

 Although fully armed, Seawolf, like the first nuclear submarine, Nautilus, was primarily an experimental vessel.
 Seawolf was originally thought of publicly as a hunter-killer submarine, but in fact was intended to be a one-off test platform for the SIR (aka S2G) LMFR reactor and future sonar platforms.
-Its future uses, after the reactor plant was replaced with a light water system, included covert operations in foreign waters, for which it was converted January 1971 – June 1973.
+Her future uses, after the reactor plant was replaced with a light water system, included covert operations in foreign waters, for which she was converted January 1971 – June 1973.

 Initial construction

 Seawolfs keel was laid down 7 September 1953, by the Electric Boat division of General Dynamics Corporation in Groton, Connecticut.
-It was launched on 21 July 1955 sponsored by Mary Elizabeth (Thomas) Cole, wife of New York Congressman W. Sterling Cole, and commissioned on 30 March 1957.
+She was launched on 21 July 1955 sponsored by Mary Elizabeth (Thomas) Cole, wife of New York Congressman W. Sterling Cole, and commissioned on 30 March 1957.

 Like all of the original nuclear subs, the project manager at Electric Boat was the general manager of the company, Bill Jones.
 During the parallel construction of the first nuclear submarines, the Navy, the Atomic Energy Commission, its independent labs, and the shipyard all worked together to learn together.

 For the yard, the Power Plant Project manager was a separate function on these original nuclear subs.
 Dennis B. Boykin III would lead EB's power plant installation, and return to the project two years later for the reactor conversion.
 His counterpart at the Office of Naval Reactors, Gardner Brown, did the same.

 Lieutenant James Earl "Jimmy" Carter, the only US President to qualify in submarines, was to be her Engineering Officer, but had resigned his commission upon the death of his father in 1953.